vitzaoral/esp32-beehive-solar/README.md

 # ESP32 beehive solar controler (WiFi version)
-Online solar charger and temperature monitoring based on the ESP32 and others sensors.
-WiFi version.
+Online solar charger and temperature monitoring based on the ESP32.
+PWM solar charger charge 12v lead acid battery.
+YX850 switches two big 5v powerbanks (60Ah) and is measured with INA3221.

 ## 🚀 BLYNK 2.0 🚀
 Project is devepoled using new version of [Blynk 2.0](https://docs.blynk.io/en/)